Portfolio Lighting Guide

 The transformer is the power source for most low voltage Portfolio landscape lighting systems.
 It takes household electricity and converts it into the lower voltage needed for path lights, spotlights, deck lights, and other outdoor fixtures.
 When something goes wrong at the transformer, every light connected to that run can be affected.

 In many cases, the transformer has not completely failed.
 The problem is often something smaller, such as a tripped GFCI outlet, a timer that lost its settings, a photocell that is not reading light correctly, or loose low voltage wire connections.
-Because outdoor lighting systems are exposed to moisture, temperature swings, and yard work, these issues are fairly common.

 Common Portfolio Transformer Problems